If you’re looking for the perfect ‘how to spend 3 days in Vancouver itinerary’ you’ve come to the right place!

 READ MORE: Be sure to check out all the top things to do in Vancouver on your trip!

-You’re ready to start your second day in this fantastic city.
+You’re ready to start your second day exploring downtown Vancouver.
 Hope you got some sleep and didn’t party too hard at The Roxy!

 9 am – Robson Street to Main Street